Design system

 Vertical rhythm.

-Section padding sits at 96px top and bottom on landing surfaces; 80px on report surfaces.
+Section padding sits at 96px top and bottom on landing surfaces, 80px on report surfaces.
 Subsection breaks sit at 56px.
 Paragraph rhythm comes from line-height, not extra margin.

 02Hairlines